Wipeout Omega Collection

-Wipeout Omega Collection (stylised as WipE′out Omega Collection) is a 2017 futuristic racing video game compilation co-developed by XDev, Clever Beans and Creative Vault Studios and published by Sony Interactive Entertainment for the PlayStation 4.
-It was first released in North America on 6 June 2017 and in Europe a day later.
+Wipeout Omega Collection (stylised as WipE′out Omega Collection) is a 2017 racing video game compilation developed by XDev, Clever Beans and EPOS Game Studios and published by Sony Interactive Entertainment for the PlayStation 4.
+It was first released in North America on 6 June 2017, and in Europe a day later.

-The compilation includes remasters of two entries in the series: Wipeout HD, along with its Wipeout HD Fury expansion, and Wipeout 2048.
+The compilation includes remasters of two entries in the series: Wipeout HD (2008), along with its Wipeout HD Fury expansion (2009), and Wipeout 2048 (2012).
 Both games revolve around players competing in anti-gravity racing leagues.
 Wipeout Omega Collection is the first title in the Wipeout series not to be developed by franchise creators Studio Liverpool, following its closure in 2012.
 It received positive reviews upon release, with many critics welcoming the series' return and the upgraded visuals, as well as the preservation of its ubiquitous techno soundtrack.

 Contents

 Wipeout Omega Collection is a remaster of the previous two titles in the Wipeout series: Wipeout HD (with its Wipeout HD Fury expansion) and Wipeout 2048.
 Wipeout HD itself contains content from the PlayStation Portable titles Wipeout Pure and Wipeout Pulse.
 In all games, players control anti-gravity ships which are owned by racing corporations (effectively referred to as 'teams' in-game).
 Every ship has different characteristics; for example, each ship's statistics vary in handling, thrust, top speed and shield strength.
 Each ship is equipped with an energy shield which absorbs damage sustained during a race; energy is lost whenever the player's ship collides with the trackside barrier, other ships, or is hit by weapon fire.
 If the shield runs out, the player's ship will explode and is consequently eliminated from the race.
 The player may replenish energy by absorbing unwanted weapon pick-ups.

 Nine game modes appear in Omega Collection: from HD; tournament, speed lap, time trial and single races return, as does the "Zone" mode, in which the player must survive as their ship increasingly accelerates to extreme speeds.
 From the Fury expansion; "Zone Battle", Eliminator and Detonator features in the compilation, in addition the entire campaign from 2048.
 The games contain a total of 26 unique tracks and 46 unique ship models, and include local split-screen and online multiplayer.
 The campaigns for both games are split into three groups, in a similar manner to how the HD and Fury campaigns were separated in Wipeout HD Fury.

 The compilation is capable of running at a native resolution of 1080p on the PlayStation 4 and 4K on the PlayStation 4 Pro, both at 60 frames per second.
 In addition to new special effects and upgraded textures, it also has an optional HDR-compatibility mode which is supported on both consoles.
 An update to the game added support for PlayStation VR.
 The Omega Collection features 28 licensed soundtracks; if the PlayStation Music app is installed, players can use the "Best of WipEout" Spotify playlist to play tracks from older Wipeout games.